-When I first starting studying leadership years ago, I’d find myself in conversations with friends and invariably a leadership challenge they were experiencing would come up.
+When I first began studying leadership years ago, I’d find myself in conversations when someone would invariably share a leadership challenge with me.
 Sometimes, I’d even know how to solve it.
 I’d usually reference a book or an idea I had recently studied.
 Sometimes in my enthusiasm, I’d even go out and purchase the resource for them.
-Unfortunately, when I followed up a few weeks later to see what had happened, they had rarely bothered to look at what I had provided them.
+Unfortunately, when I followed up a few weeks later to find out what had happened, they had rarely bothered to look at what I had provided them.

-Several years later, I got a consulting assignment to develop a plan to significantly improve an organization’s corporate culture.
+Several years later, I got a lead role on a consulting assignment to develop a plan to significantly improve an organization’s corporate culture.
 In fact, I was told this was my chance to “really shape the project.”
 I spent the next few months analyzing employee survey data, referencing strategic plans and carefully crafting a solution.
 Finally I got to present my plan to a senior client in a boardroom meeting and was thrilled when he accepted it.
 Now it was time to get to work.
 But much to my chagrin, a bigger problem soon emerged: no one wanted to take responsibility for seeing the plan through.

-These experiences have taught and confirmed for me a simple but poignant lesson: you can’t want something for other people more than they want it for themselves.
+These experiences confirmed for me a simple but poignant lesson: you can’t want something for other people more than they want it for themselves.
 It doesn’t matter how much you care if they don’t.

-This seems to go against the nature of unconditional love and basic altruism.
+This seems to go against the nature of empathy and basic altruism.
 But as a leadership principle, it’s proved to be true for me.

 So what do you do when you do care?
-Here is the new approach I’ve learned to take:
+Here is the approach I’ve learned to take: